 In addition, the responses from participants in Table 1 indicate that 100% strongly agreed, with a mean score of 5.00, that the head of school promotes an inclusive environment that respects and values diverse religious beliefs among students.
 This indicates that heads of schools actively acknowledge their commitment to respecting the religious beliefs of both students and teachers.
 The behaviour of heads of schools has a substantial impact on the teaching and learning process and can positively influence students' perspectives on the subject.
 These findings are supported by Mulinge (2024), who recommended that classroom visitation by heads of school enhances student morale in the learning process.

 Finally, another data point shows that 33.3% of participants agreed and 66.7% strongly agreed, with a mean score of 4.67, that the head of school encourages extracurricular activities related to religious education, such as clubs and community service.
 This finding is also supported by information collected from heads of schools, indicating that they effectively demonstrate their care for students by providing opportunities for various clubs and other extracurricular activities that support practical religious discourse.
 The findings from the quantitative data were further supported by statements made by the heads of school during interviews.
 In these discussions, one head of school acknowledged the contribution of religious subjects, specifically catechesis and religious practices, to the nurturing of empathy among students.
-This was evident in the words from head of school P who said:
+This was evident in the words from head of school P, who said:

 “Religious subjects, particularly Bible Knowledge, play a pivotal role in fostering empathy among our students.
 Therefore, whenever opportunities arise to support the development of this subject, we willingly accept them.
-The religious practices emphasise loving one another, caring for those in need, and relating to one another in a friendly manner these are among the positive behaviours displayed by our students.
+The religious practices emphasise loving one another, caring for those in need, and relating to one another in a friendly manner.
+These are among the positive behaviours displayed by our students.
 Additionally, an important aspect of the teachings in religious subjects is humility and the ability to forgive those who have wronged us.
 All of these elements are emphasised within this subject.”.

 Furthermore, data indicated that 16.7% and 83.3% of participants responded with a mean score of 4.83, agreeing or strongly agreeing that the Head of School effectively communicates the importance of religious subjects within the overall educational framework of the school.
 This information was reinforced by a personal communication with Head of School M, who stated: